I’m a playwright and teacher who writes specifically for the student performer market.

 I’ve been writing and directing for the stage from as far back as I can remember.
 My life in the theater began at the age of five when I gathered old bedsheets and constructed a stage in my basement so I could direct a production of Snow White and the Two Dwarfs (I couldn’t round up enough friends to cast seven dwarfs, so my adaptation had to be slightly non-traditional).
 My childhood weekends consisted mostly of forcing my friends and family to watch my original basement plays.
 I spent the bulk of my teenage years performing in school and community theater productions and continued to act through college, eventually completing a BS in elementary education and an MEd in library media.

 Shortly before earning my undergraduate degree, a local high school asked me to direct a play for a small group of students.
 The gig continued through the next year and then the next, and I haven’t looked back since.
 I soon began to write full length plays for my students to perform, often encouraging them to participate in the writing process.
 I love creating characters and stories that excite students and make them want to take risks with their performances!

-I continue to write and direct school and community theatre productions, and I have taught cooperative drama workshops to a variety of students throughout the years – from elementary schoolers to senior citizens – as near as my hometown of Trenton, New Jersey, to as far as Bangkok, Thailand.
-I am happy to have found a way to combine my love of theatre and my passion for education.
+I continue to direct school and community theater productions, and I’ve taught drama workshops to a variety of students throughout the years – from elementary schoolers to high schoolers – as near as my hometown of Trenton, New Jersey, to as far as Bangkok, Thailand.
+I’m happy to have found a way to combine my love of theater and my passion for education.